carneades/carneades-3/doc/manual/browsing.md

 Argumentation schemes define exceptions and assumptions which can be used to ask critical questions.
 The exceptions provide reasons for not applying the argument, undercutting it.
 If an exception is true, this doesn't mean that the conclusion of the argument is false, but only that the argument does not provide a good reason to presume the conclusion to be true.
 The assumptions of the scheme are implicit premises which need to be proven only if they are called into question.
 So, if you think an assumption does not hold, you should consider making an issue of it using whatever channels are available for you for participating in the discussion.
 (The Carneades system does not provide this service.
 Its function is to provide a tool for summarising and understanding arguments, wherever they take place.)

 The assumptions of the users and their collective assessment of the relative weights of conflicting pro and con arguments are collected and aggregated using the opinion polling tool described in the [opinion polling](#formulating-polling-and-comparing-opinions) chapter of this manual.
-At any time, an analyst can execute the "evaluate" command, shown in the menu bars of the argument graph home page, and the statement and argument pages, to compute the acceptability of the arguments and statements in the argument graph, on the basis of the information gathered from users via the polls.
-A statement is  considered acceptable if the users *should* believe it to be true given only the arguments modelled in the argument graph and their own assumptions and assessment of the relative weights of these arguments.
+At any time, an analyst can execute the "evaluate" command, shown in the menu bars of the argument graph page, and the statement and argument pages, to compute the acceptability of the arguments and statements in the argument graph, on the basis of the information gathered from users via the polls.
+A statement is considered acceptable if it is *presumably true* given only the arguments modelled in the argument graph and their own assumptions and assessment of the relative weights of these arguments.^[A state-of-the-art computational model of argument is used to compute the acceptability of statements.
+This model maps argument graphs to a so-called "Dung abstract argumentation framework" [@Dung1995], using a method based on the ASPIC+ model of structured argument [@Prakken:2010a],  but adapted to preserve the features of the Carneades model of argument graphs [@GordonPrakkenWalton:2007].
+This ASPIC+ verison of Carneades can handle cyclic argument graphs, removing the main limitation of the original version of Carneades.
+Several semantics are available for Dung Abtract Argumentation Frameworks.
+Carneades uses grounded semantics, which is the most cautious (skeptical) about accepting claims.]

 If you do not agree with the result of the evaluation, there are at least three reasons why you may be right and the system's evaluation wrong: